Chicago Road Rage Car Accident Lawyers

-While no national definition of aggressive driving behavior exists, under Illinois law, road rage is commonly referred to as a societal condition where drivers lose their temper or display anger as a reaction to some type of disturbance in traffic.
-In most road rage car accident claims, an angry driver chose to cause intentional injury or death to another motorist because of some type of traffic dispute.
+While no national definition of aggressive driving behavior exists, under Illinois law, road rage is commonly referred to as a societal condition where drivers lose their temper or display anger as a reaction to some disturbance in traffic.
+In most road rage motor vehicle accident claims, an angry driver chose to cause intentional injury or death to another motorist because of some traffic dispute type.

-Usually, aggressive motorists react in a negative way, by using their car or truck as a retaliatory weapon.
+Usually, aggressive motorists react negatively by using their car or truck as a retaliatory weapon.
 The driver does this by making threatening or sudden maneuvers that cause unsafe road conditions for the intended victim and other nearby motorists.
-Experts have concluded that many aggressive driving behaviors are triggered by numerous stimuli.
+Experts have concluded that numerous stimuli trigger many aggressive driving behaviors.

-Some road rage aggressive drivers are provoked by roadway congestion or another driver's actions.
-Commonly, erratic driving behavior is the result of the driver's reaction and mood when behind the wheel of their vehicle.
+Some road raged aggressive drivers are provoked by roadway congestion or another driver's actions.
+Commonly, erratic driving behavior results from the driver's reaction and mood when behind the wheel of their vehicle.